How to Get Portuguese Citizenship: The Ultimate Guide

 - Have health insurance

-- Demonstrate a minimum passive monthly income of €760.
+- Demonstrate a minimum passive monthly income of €820

-- Demonstrate a rental or purchase agreement.
+- Demonstrate a rental or purchase agreement

-- Demonstrate a Portuguese bank account with at least €9,120 in savings
+- Demonstrate a Portuguese bank account with at least €9,840 in savings.

 Portuguese Citizenship by Descent (CBD)

-If you have Portuguese parents or grandparent(s), you may be able to claim Portuguese citizenship by descent.
+If you have Portuguese parents or grandparents, you may be able to claim Portuguese citizenship by descent.

 Acquiring Portuguese citizenship by descent is the cheapest and the most direct route to becoming a Portuguese citizen.
-We say direct because you won’t have to demonstrate any additional ties to the country, like an investment, company formation, or legal residence.
+We say ‘direct’ because you won’t have to demonstrate any additional ties to the country, like an investment, company formation or legal residence.

 Is it easy to get Portuguese CBD, though?
 That depends.